rern/RuneAudio_Addons/guideline.md

 		- `'?'` custom input marker
 - multiple dialogs of the same type must add trailing numbers to avoid duplicate `key`
 - last `key:value` not allow trailing `,`
+- `X` - cancel and back to main page
 ---

 **styling** for `description`, `option`